How Do The Arts Keep Wonder Alive?

 Laurie Anderson, pioneering multi-media performance artist and film director, said that art changes the world, secretly.
 It’s as if something slips into your blood stream.
 The young child experiences this instinctively.
 Maturity involves recognition, which enables us to unravel that secret and knowingly utilise and build on our inner experience.

 The world changes because we are being changed and who we are, and are becoming, does impinge on the world.
-Each art form enables change differently, which is why it’s wonderful (and necessary) that we have such a variety of expressions.
+Because the arts keep wonder alive each art form enables change differently, which is why it’s wonderful (and necessary) that we have such a variety of expressions.
 I explore precisely how this occurs in Prodigal Daughters, my book on the arts and spirituality - each art form's unique relationship with the spiritual, both cosmic and within the soul, and why every true work of art is transformational .
 My research and the subsequent writing project came from a respectful and deeply personal space because for me, genuine art in all its manifestations enables me to re-engage in a world of wonder that was never really lost.